fab2s/NodalFlow/docs/events.md

 });
 ```

-As this is the most called event, a modulo is implemented to only fire it once every `$progressMod` iteration.
+As this is the most called event, a modulo is implemented to only fire it once every `$progressMod` iteration, plus one at the first record.
 The default is 1024, you can set it directly on the Flow :

 ```php
 // increase to 100k